almarklein/mypaas/README.md

 seconds.
 This way, there is no risk of multiple containers writing to the same data at the same time.

-If `scaling` is given and larger than zero (so also when scaling is set to 1), a deployment will have no downtime, because the new containers will be started and given time to start up before the old containers are stopped.
+If `scaling` is given and larger than zero (so also when 1), a deployment will have no downtime, because the new containers will be started and given time to start up before the old containers are stopped.